rsdoiel/antenna/archives/2024/north_america_2024.45.md

 date: 2024-11-07, from: Marketplace Morning Report

 <p>Among the many promises President-elect Donald Trump laid out on the campaign trail: clawing back unspent money from the Inflation Reduction Act, which has poured billions into the clean energy sector.
 But much of those funds is destined for red states and red counties, and the politics of stopping the money will be tough.
-Also on the program: how economic inequality explains a lot of this week&#8217;s Donald Trump votes.</p>
+Also on the program: a look at how the economy factored into voting decisions with Karen Petrou.</p>

 <audio crossorigin="anonymous" controls="controls">